 Uniform price auction algorithm

 Uniform price auction algorithm shall be applied on auctions for Firm Daily Capacity, Firm Within-Day Capacity, Commercial Reverse Daily Capacity and Interruptible Daily Capacity, where there is a single bidding round in which Users bid price as well as an amount of the capacity.
-Uniform price auction will be conducted in line with the Articles 7.6.13-7.6.22 of this Network Code which corresponds to the procedure and uniform price auction algorithm set out in the CAM Network Code.
+Uniform price auction will be conducted in line with the Articles 7.6.13-7.6.22 of this Network Code and Article 18 of the regulation governing network codes related to calculation and allocation of capacities for natural gas transmission.

 When a uniform price auction algorithm is applicable to an auction, publication of such auction by the Transporter shall have the effect of invitation to submit an offer pursuant to the Article 35 of the Law on Contracts and Torts, which invitation is made by the Transporter through Capacity Booking Platform to all eligible Users for contracting any capacity up to Available Capacity against the price which cannot be lower than the Reserve Price.

-User’s bid shall contain quantity of the Capacity Product which User intends to contract, minimum requested quantity of the Capacity Product which User is ready to contract in case that in line with this Network Code quantity from the bid cannot be contracted, as well as the price against which is ready to contract the Capacity Product, which price cannot be lower than the Reserve Price.
+User’s bid shall contain quantity of the Standard Capacity Product which User intends to contract, minimum requested quantity of the Standard Capacity Product which User is ready to contract in case that in line with this Network Code quantity from the bid cannot be contracted, as well as the price against which is ready to contract the Standard Capacity Product, which price cannot be lower than the Reserve Price.

 Capacity Booking Platform shall in the name and on behalf of the Transporter rank all received bids using the criteria of highest offered price, so that the bid with the highest price is ranked as the first.